 There is no wage limit for Medicare tax, which is currently 1.45% and applied to all covered wages paid.
 Both employees and employers have to pay this rate—the self-employed owe all 2.9%.

-Keep in mind, if you make above a certain salary, your income is subject to an additional 0.9% Medicare tax (employers do not have to pay this additional tax).
+Keep in mind, if you make more than $200,000, your income is subject to an additional 0.9% Medicare tax (employers do not have to pay this additional tax).
 The additional tax is applied in these circumstances:

 - Married filing jointly and earn wages more than $250,000/year

 - Married filing separately and earn wages more than $125,000

 - Single and earn wages more than $200,000